 Makes 28 (depending on the cutter size)

-200 ml milk
+- 200 ml milk

-20 g fresh yeast
+- 21 g fresh yeast*

-a pinch of salt
+- a pinch of salt

-jam (ideally home-made)
+- jam (ideally home-made)

-oil for frying
+- oil for frying

-Sieve the flour into a large mixing bowl and add a pinch of salt.
+- Sieve the flour into a large mixing bowl and add a pinch of salt.
 Make sure you stir it well into the flour, so the salt doesn’t come in direct contact with the yeast at the next stage.

-Meanwhile, pour the oil in a frying pan and heat over a medium heat.
+- Meanwhile, pour the oil in a frying pan and heat over a medium heat.
 When the shishki have risen, gently press a little hole in the middle of each one with your finger.
-One by one, put them in the hot oil and fry from both sides until golden brown.
+One by one, put them in the hot oil and fry on both sides until golden brown.
 Take them out and place on a napkin or kitchen paper to drain any excess oil.

 I used my own bilberry jam made from hand-picked bilberries that grow in our forests in the summer – yummy!